What Is Breast Reduction?

 The breast reduction procedure is performed under general anesthesia and takes about two to four hours, depending on the techniques used and each patient’s individual case.
 There are several different types of incisions that may be used for this procedure.
 Your doctor will determine the best type for you after evaluating your breasts.

-- Vertical Incision Breast Reduction is also known as short-scar, this technique involves incisions that extend around the areola and down to the breast crease for a lollipop shape.
-A vertical incision is ideal for women with moderately large breasts and creates shapelier results with less scarring for women who do not require extensive tissue removal.
+Vertical Incision Breast Reduction – is also known as short-scar, this technique involves incisions that extend around the areola and down to the breast crease for a lollipop shape.
+A vertical incision is ideal for women with moderately large breasts and creates shapelier results with less scarring for women.

-- Scarless Breast Reduction uses liposuction techniques to reduce the size of the breast with little to no scarring.
+Scarless Breast Reduction – uses liposuction techniques to reduce the size of the breast with little to no scarring.
 Since liposuction only removes fatty tissue in the breast, patients should have more fatty tissue than glandular tissue.
-This technique is commonly used on men with enlarged breasts.
+This technique is commonly used on men with gynecomastia.

 Breast Reduction Risks